dondsmithtx/openshift_origin_aws/README.md

 ## Openshift version 3.9

-## Build an Amazon Openshift Origin using Cloudformation.
+Build an Amazon Openshift Origin cluster using Cloudformation.